apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 The following rules apply when converting `TypeInformation` to a `DataType`:

-- All subclasses of `TypeInformation` are mapped to logical types including nullability that is aligned with Flink's built-in serializers.
+- All subclasses of `TypeInformation` are mapped to logical types, including nullability that is aligned with Flink's built-in serializers.

 - Subclasses of `TupleTypeInfoBase` are translated into a row (for `Row`) or structured type (for tuples,